People standing and smiling at the camera while holding award

 It all started when we secured funding from Essex County Council to trial a new support model in one of our supported housing schemes for young people with complex needs who had experienced homelessness.

 The new approach was called ‘trauma-informed support’.
-It involved shifting our mindset from a focus on outcomes to an emphasis on building trust and helping our customers engage with support at their own pace.
+It involved shifting our mindset from a focus on outcomes to an emphasis on building trust and helping our residents engage with support at their own pace.

 The pilot improved life for everyone in the scheme.
 The number of young people entering a tenancy at risk process fell by 80% between 2019 and 2020, increasing their chance of a successful move-on.
 High-risk incidents fell by 25% and red alerts dropped by 33%, giving us more time to deliver support, rather than react to conflict.